Fact Sheets - Invasive Species

 Parasitoid wasps that sting and kill brown marmorated stink bug (BMSB) eggs are the most promising type of biological control for this invasive pest.
 Parasitoid wasps found in Utah that can affect BMSB are discussed here, including the highly specialized samurai wasp, Trissolcus japonicus, that is native to BMSB’s home range and was detected in Utah in June 2019.

-The emerald ash borer (EAB) has caused extensive damage to ash trees where it has become established in North America.
+The emerald ash borer (EAB) is a highly-destructive invasive pest that has caused extensive damage to ash trees where it has become established in North America.
 Although it has not been detected in Utah, EAB is now established most closely in Colorado where it is causing extensive damage to ash trees.
-New infestations are difficult to detect and damage may not be obvious for years.
-EAB initially infests tree crowns, and adults leave behind distinctive D-shaped exit holes about 1/8 inch wide when they emerge from trees in the spring.
-The larvae create serpentine shaped, excrement-filled channels that appear on peeled bark.
-Be on the lookout for this destructive pest, and report any suspected EAB in Utah to the Utah Plant Pest and Diagnostic Lab.
+EAB initially infests tree crowns, and emerging adults leave behind distinctive D-shaped exit holes on the tree trunk.
+EAB larvae create serpentine shaped, excrement-filled channels that appear on peeled bark.

 The European cherry fruit fly (ECFF) is a new invasive pest from Europe that infests cherry fruit.
-It was first detected in North America in Ontario in 2016, and first detected in the U.S. in New York in 2017.
-Larvae are the damaging life stage; they feed exclusively within fruits, causing them to rot and fall off the tree.
+It was first detected in North America in Ontario (2016).
+Larvae are the damaging life stage as they feed within fruits, causing them to rot and fall off the tree.
 In Europe, heavy infestations have resulted in 100% fruit loss.
-Since adults fly only short distances, spread occurs primarily through movement of infested fruit.
+Spread occurs primarily through movement of infested fruit.

-The red and black imported fire ants (IFA) are an invasive and aggressive pest not known to occur in Utah, but parts of southern Utah may be suitable for colony establishment, particularly in areas that have accessible water from irrigation or natural sources.
+The red and black imported fire ants (IFA) are an invasive and aggressive pest from South America.
+IFA are not known to occur in Utah, but parts of southern Utah may be suitable for colony establishment, particularly in areas that have accessible water from irrigation or natural sources.
 IFA cause agricultural, ecological, economical, nuisance, and public health issues.
-IFA are native to South America and have invaded other countries, including the U.S. This pest can be easily distinguished from other ants in Utah by the varying sizes of workers within a colony.
-Be on the lookout for this pest in Utah, and report any suspected colonies to the Utah Plant Pest and Diagnostic Lab.

 Learn how to identify some invasive insects and their look-alikes.
 Here, we provide a quick identification guide for brown marmorated stink bug (BMSB) and Japanese beetle (JB)--both of which currently occur in Utah--as well as emerald ash borer (EAB) and Asian longhorned beetle (ALB).

-The small hive beetle (SHB) is a pest of honey and bumble bee colonies and is found throughout much of the U.S., with highest infestations occurring in the Southeast.
-It was first detected in Utah in 2016 and is now confirmed in Washington and Davis counties.
-This African native feeds on pollen and honey, kills bee brood and workers, and causes honey to discolor and ferment.
-Infestations can be prevented by early detection, using good husbandry techniques, maintaining a high ratio of bees to comb, and keeping hives in partial to full sun.
-Chemical control options for SHB are limited due to bee toxicities.
-Be on the lookout for this pest.
+The small hive beetle (SHB) is a pest of honey and bumble bee colonies and was first detected in Utah in 2016.
+SHB is now confirmed in Washington and Davis counties.
+SHB native feeds on pollen and honey, kills bee brood and workers, and causes honey to discolor and ferment.

-The spotted lanternfly (SLF) is a new invasive pest from China that was first detected in the U.S. in Pennsylvania in 2014 and has since spread to other states.
-SLF attacks more than 100 host plants, including grapes, fruit trees, hops, and hardwood and ornamental trees.
-Extensive feeding results in weeping wounds, which combined with SLF's sugary excrement, can promote the growth of sooty mold, a gray-black fungus, that can impact plant vigor and crop yield.
-Additionally, congregations of this large planthopper pest create a nuisance to homeowners.
-Be on the lookout for this pest, and report any suspected SLF in Utah to the Utah Plant Pest and Diagnostic Lab.
+Spotted Lanternfly (SLF) is a new invasive pest from China that was first detected in the U.S. in Pennsylvania in 2014.
+SLF attacks more than 70 host plants, including grapes, fruit trees, hops, and hardwood ornamental trees.
+Extensive feeding results in weeping wounds, which combined with SLF's sugary excrement, can promote the growth of sooty mold, a gray-black fungus that can impact plant vigor and crop yield.

-The spotted wing drosophila (SWD) has been detected in many counties in northern Utah, and can be controlled using insecticides common in fruit integrated pest management plants.
+The spotted wing drosophila (SWD) is an invasive pest from Asia that has been detected in many counties in northern Utah.
+SWD can be controlled using insecticides common in fruit integrated pest management plants.
 If SWD is caught in monitoring traps, insecticide applications must be used during the unripe fruit stage to prevent damage.
-Be on the lookout for this pest.

 Monitoring is a crucial first step for managing the invasive spotted wing drosophila (SWD).
 Methods for monitoring and diagnosing SWD are discussed here.
 Suspected SWD caught in monitoring traps can be sent to the Utah Plant Pest Diagnostic Lab (UPPDL) for identification before applying an insecticide.

 The velvet longhorned beetle (VLB) is an invasive wood-boring beetle native to Asia and Russia that was first detected in Utah in 2010.
 VLB will attack living and dying trees, as well as green and dried wood; it can infest apple, cherry, mulberry, peach, and a number of deciduous and conifer tree species.
-Fruit yield, tree longevity, and wood marketability can all be negativly impacted by VLB.
-Be on the lookout for this pest.
+Fruit yield, tree longevity, and wood marketability can all be negatively impacted by VLB.